nguyenphuminh/cmdweb/README.md

 set res.file=./path/to/file
 ```

-Note that you must provide the content type by yourself in the headers if you need.
+Note that you must provide the content type yourself in the headers if you need.

 ### URL params